 The unedited version:

 This literature review began with studies about addiction and the approaches counselors use to help patients.
-However, little could be found on the unique challenges of college counselors charged with helping substance abusing college students, and the approaches these counselors find effective.
-The history on addiction, and various paradigms or treatment approaches available for use by college counselors were reviewed.
+However, little could be found on the unique challenges of college counselors charged with helping substance-abusing college students and the approaches these counselors find effective.
+The history on addiction, and various paradigms or treatment approaches available for use by college counselors, were reviewed.
 Analysis of the available counseling approaches is useful in creating a dialogue with college counselors on what they view as effective based on their lived experiences in the field.
-It may also serve to enhance the quality of care given by college counselors to substance abusing college students, giving them a better chance to succeed in college.
+It may also serve to enhance the quality of care given by college counselors to substance-abusing college students, giving them a better chance to succeed in college.

-This article will describe a phenomenological application to the working relationship between college counselors and the substance abusing college students they encounter.
-The literature review, and the research problem will also be described in detail.
-The literature review entails a brief history of addiction, but focuses mainly on working relationships between college counselors and substance abusing college students.
+This article will describe a phenomenological application to the working relationship between college counselors and the substance-abusing college students they encounter.
+The literature review and the research problem will also be described in detail.
+The literature review entails a brief history of addiction but focuses mainly on working relationships between college counselors and substance-abusing college students.
 Various paradigms and treatment approaches will be introduced, and this serves as a means to begin a productive dialogue.
-The emergent dialogue with college counselors on their experiences with substance abusing college students will elucidate which approaches the counselors view as effective.
+The emergent dialogue with college counselors on their experiences with substance-abusing college students will elucidate which approaches the counselors view as effective.

 Conceptual Framework: Constructionism